wmde/wikibase-rest-api-proposal/README.md

 ## Preview

-REST API schema can be previewed using [Swagger Editor](https://editor.swagger.io/), by pasting the contents of the "compiled" schema file (`https://raw.githubusercontent.com/wmde/wikibase-rest-fantasies/gh-pages/openapi.json`).
+REST API schema can be previewed using https://wikibase-rest-fantasies.wmflabs.org/.